 Inheritance by Madeline Anthes

-“Inheritance” by Madeline Anthes is one of four winners of the Editors’ Choice Round from the 2019 CRAFT Flash Fiction Contest.
-Our editors chose four pieces that showcase some of the range of forms and styles in flash fiction.
+“Inheritance” by Madeline Anthes is one of four pieces chosen for the Editors’ Choice Round in the 2019 CRAFT Flash Fiction Contest.
+Our editors chose selected pieces that showcase some of the range of forms and styles in flash fiction.

 Madeline Anthes uses minimalism and white space effectively in “Inheritance” to create a literary horror story.
 She doesn’t over-stage this dystopian world, inviting the reader through the mosaic form and the use of well-timed white space to engage their own imagination to fill in the gaps, to impose their own experience and knowledge of our current world onto the structure of this story (see Anthes’s author’s note for more on form, revision, and worldbuilding).
 As is the case with all great horror, the reader will find their own fears peeking around corners as the tension builds. —CRAFT